Coherence as a resource for phase estimation: Free quantum networks

 The intuition behind this definition is that a free network should not be able to output coherence before coherence is fed into it.
 In the SM, we show that the set of MIO-compatible supermaps is the largest set of superchannels that is consistent with MIO channels from a resource-theoretical perspective.
 This implies that a superchannel (i.e., $\mathcal{S}_N=\mathcal{S}_1$) is completely MIO-preserving (see also e.g. Refs.~\cite{Gour2020,Gour2021b}), i.e., it maps every MIO channel to a MIO channel in a complete sense, iff it is MIO-compatible.
 Importantly, a supermap $\mathcal{S}_N$ is MIO-compatible iff its comb $J_{\mathcal{S}_N}$ satisfies

-where we suppressed identity channels and brackets of the total dephasing operations for readability.
+where $\Delta_{x_1,...,x_n}$ denotes the application of a total dephasing to subsystems $x_1,...,x_n$.
 This is a semidefinite constraint which allows the use of the powerful methods of the comb representation~\cite{Chiribella2008,Chiribella2009} and semidefinite programming~\cite{Vandenberghe1996,Boyd2004}.
-In the SM, we show that MIO networks are a strict subset of MIO-compatible supermaps.
+In the SM, we show that MIO networks are a subset of MIO-compatible supermaps.
 However, we will see later that the two sets are equally powerful for phase estimation.